Code is there to explain the comments to the computer.

 FROM course

-Comparing strings involves some more explanation.
+Comparing strings is a bit more involved.
 Unfortunately the result is database specific.
 That ‘a’ < ‘b’ is obvious, but what about the comparison of ‘a’ and ‘A’?
 You know what, we'll just try it out in PostgreSQL:

 SELECT 'a' < 'A';